VINCLER WRITING WORKSHOPS

 Before you write your e-mail, ask yourself whether a phone call would be more efficient or more appropriate.

 No e-mail is really private.
 So write your e-mail as though you expect someone other than the recipient to see it.
-Don’t say anything about someone that you wouldn’t say in front of a large group of people with that someone present.
+Don’t say anything about someone if you wouldn’t say the same thing in front of a large group of people with that someone present.

 Show that you respect your reader by sending a clear, concise, accurate message.
 Check for typos, spelling, punctuation, and grammar before sending your e-mail.